carpentries-incubator/geospatial-python/_episodes/05-access-data.md

 >
 > > ## Solution
 > > ![](../fig/E05-02-STAC-browser-exercise.jpg)
-> > 1) Four subcatalogs are available, including both Sentinel 2 and Landsat 8 images (see left screenshot in the figure
+> > 1) 7 subcatalogs are available, including a catalog for Landsat Collection 2,
-> > above).
+> > Level-2 and Sentinel-2 Level 2A (see left screenshot in the figure above).
 > >
-> > 2) When you select the Sentinel-2 L2A collection, and randomly choose one of the items from the list, you
+> > 2) When you select the Sentinel-2 Level 2A collection, and randomly choose one of the items from the list, you
 > > should find yourself on a page similar to the right screenshot in the figure above.
 On the left side you will find
 > > a list of the available assets: overview images (thumbnail and true color images), metadata files and the "real"
 > > satellite images, one for each band captured by the Multispectral Instrument on board Sentinel-2.